The Present Perfect

 Now consider the example in the snippet below.
 In a neutral sense, we would simply say Last night, I saw the most horrifying movie ever.
 Obviously, saw can't be expanded because it's only one word.
 But what if we had another compound verb form that kind of sounds like the past and can be expanded?
 We do!
 The present perfect consists of two words: have seen.
 It may not be grammatically correct* here because it's not a past form per se, but it serves another purpose — it gives us an extra word to expand and be more dramatic with: Last night, I. have. seen. the most horrifying movie ever!
 Note that when we emphasize the, we pronounce it thee.

-The takeaway here is that in the real world, sometimes expression trumps grammar.
-Purists will crucify me for teaching something so blatantly ungrammatical, but there are lots of things we say in English that are grammatically unacceptable, but they help us express ourselves more creatively by allowing us to inject interesting aspects such as humor, sarcasm, edginess into our speech and give our dialect its unique character.
+The takeaway here is that in the real world, sometimes it's more important to be expressive that to be grammatically correct.
+Grammar sticklers may criticize me for teaching something so obviously ungrammatical here, however there are lots of things we say in English that are grammatically unacceptable but help us express ourselves more creatively by allowing us to inject interesting aspects such as humor, sarcasm, edginess into our speech and give our dialect its unique character.

 Here, Emma uses the perfect I have seen instead of the expected I saw to emphasize just how horrible the experience was for her.
 But this form can be used for good experiences too: This morning, I have had the most delicious almond croissant I've ever tasted!
-Here, the trick is to speak slowly and emphatically — this is by no means a neutral usage of the present perfect and should not be pronounced as such.
+Here, the trick is to speak slowly and emphatically — this is by no means a neutral usage of the present perfect.
 If it isn't pronounced dramatically, it just doesn't work.

 Emma comes down to breakfast looking like hell.
 Her son is already at the table._____________